mramirid/Online-Shop/README.md

 1. Create a Mongo Atlas cluster & connect this app to your cluster (fill the .env)

+2. You need to configure your own mailgun (fill the .env)

 2. Run npm install

 ```bash